How to avoid (apparent) signaling in Bell tests: The CHSH scenario and the nonsignaling conditions

-In a straightforward test of experimental data, one can consider these four independent nonsignaling conditions.
-For example, $\hat s^A_{+1,0}$ is obtained by replacing the correlations in $s^A_{+1,0}$ by the empirical frequencies.
-Even in an ideal experiment, the condition $\hat s^A_{+1,0}=0$ will not be satisfied exactly, but rather fluctuate with a standard deviation of $\sigma^A_{+1,0}$ about $0$.
-However, if there is a systematic violation of a nonsignaling condition, then the ratio $\hat s^A_{+1,0}/\sigma^A_{+1,0}$ will raise roughly with the square root of the number of total events, $\sqrt{n}$.
-This effect can be clearly seen, for example, in the right panel of Fig.\ \ref{fig:results} a).
+In a straightforward test of experimental data, one considers directly these four independent nonsignaling conditions.
+For example, $\hat \alpha^A_{+1,0}$ is obtained by replacing the correlations in $\alpha^A_{+1,0}$ by the empirical frequencies.
+Even in an ideal experiment, the condition $\hat \alpha^A_{+1,0}=0$ will not be satisfied exactly, but rather fluctuate with a standard deviation of $\sigma^A_{+1,0}$ about $0$.
+However, if there is a systematic violation of a nonsignaling condition, then the ratio $\hat \alpha^A_{+1,0}/\sigma^A_{+1,0}$ will raise roughly with the square root of the number of total events, $\sqrt{n}$.
+This effect can be clearly seen, for example, in the right panel of Fig.~\ref{fig:results}~a).

-In our analysis, we use a stronger statistical test, namely the likelihood-ratio test.
-If the data was sampled from correlations $P(a,b|x,y)$ which obey the nonsignaling constraints, then the linear space $\mathcal X$ spanned by those correlations has reduced dimension compared to the linear space $\mathcal X_0$ which contains all correlations.
-Assuming Poissonian statistics, we then compute the maximum likelihood $\mathcal L$ for correlations restricted to $\mathcal X$ and similarly $\mathcal L_0$ for $\mathcal X_0$.
-The characteristic quantity $\xi= -2(\log \mathcal L-\log\mathcal L_0)$ is (as a very good approximation) $\chi_\delta^2$-distributed \cite{Wilks62} with the number of degrees $\delta$ being the difference of the dimensions of $\mathcal X_0$ and $\mathcal X$.
-Hence we compute the $p$-value $p= \Prob( x\ge \xi )$ for $\chi^2_\delta$-distributed $x$.
-Since those $p$-values can be very small, we transform them to the statistical significance $s$ by solving $p = \Prob(\abs x>s)$ under the assumption that $x$ is normal distributed.
+For a joint test of the four nonsignaling conditions, comprehensive statistical methods are available, such as those suggested in Refs.~\cite{Moroder13, Liang19} for testing systematic errors and nonsignaling conditions.
+Here we use the likelihood ratio test: if the data was sampled from correlations $P(a,b|x,y)$ which obey the nonsignaling constraints, then the space $\mathcal X$ spanned by those correlations has reduced dimension compared to the space $\mathcal X_0$ which contains all correlations.
+Assuming Poissonian statistics and independent and identically distributed (i.i.d.) samples, for given data, we compute the maximum likelihood $\mathcal L$ for correlations restricted to $\mathcal X$ and similarly $\mathcal L_0$ for $\mathcal X_0$.
+The characteristic quantity $\xi= -2(\log \mathcal L-\log\mathcal L_0)$ is (as a very good approximation) $\chi_\delta^2$ distributed \cite{Wilks62} with the number of degrees $\delta$ being the difference of the dimensions of $\mathcal X_0$ and $\mathcal X$.
+We compute the $p$-value via $p=\Prob( t\ge \xi )$ for $\chi^2_\delta$ distributed $t$.
+Note, that a failure of the nonsignaling constraints would result in a larger value of $\xi$ and, then, in a lower $p$-value.
+Since those $p$-values can be very small, we transform them to equivalent standard deviations $z=\sqrt 2\erfc^{-1}(p)$, where $\erfc^{-1}(p)$ is the inverse of the complementary error function.
+In other words, we obtain $z$ equivalent standard deviations when the observed data is as unlikely as if, in an analogous experiment with normal distributed data, an outcome would have been observed with $z$ standard deviations away from the expected mean.